What Size Should a Sofa Table Be?

 Sofa Tables in the Home

-When a couch looks lonely in the middle of a room, pairing it with another a piece of furniture adds visual interest while filling the empty space.
+When a couch looks lonely in the middle of a room, pairing it with another piece of furniture adds visual interest while filling the empty space.
 Sofa tables are elegant additions to the home, no matter the decor.
 Sofa tables are placed behind couches to add variety, create extra storage or display space, and allow additional activities in the living room.
-They also tend to have a smaller footprint than bulky consoles or credenzas, saving floor area and maximizing function.
+They also tend to have a small footprint compared to bulky consoles or credenzas, saving floor area and maximizing function, even when serving as foyer entry tables.
+These versatile pieces come in a variety of styles, including rustic, modern, glass, metal and wood designs.

 Sizes and Dimensions

-Since there are no agreed-upon shapes or sizes for these pieces, homeowners are often curious about how to measure for a sofa table.
+So what is the average height of a sofa table?
+Since there is no universally agreed-upon sofa table size guide or strict rules for these pieces, homeowners are often curious about how to measure for a sofa table.
 Many begin by determining the height of their couch relative to the floor.
-Although end tables are typically no taller than 30 inches, the sofa table should match or be just below the top of the couch.
+Although even tall end tables typically stand no higher than 30 inches, the proper sofa table height should be just below the top of the couch.

 Length is another important factor when pondering sofa table dimensions, as a piece longer than the couch will be visually unappealing and might cause stubbed toes.
 Typically, the size of a sofa table should be about a foot shorter than the entire length of the couch.
 Whatever your choice, make sure there will be enough room to comfortably walk around the table.
 Anyone that has ever taken a sharp corner to the hip bone does not want to do it twice.